 EPS plays a significant role in determining a company's capital structure and investment decisions.
 Companies with higher EPS can generate more internal capital, which can be reinvested in the business for growth or used to pay dividends to shareholders.
 This reinvestment can lead to increased profitability and higher stock prices in the long run.
 Conversely, companies with lower EPS may face challenges in raising capital and attracting investors.
 Such companies might need to rely on external financing, which can increase their debt levels and financial risk.

 EPS directly influences a company's dividend policy.
 Companies with consistent and high EPS are more likely to pay regular dividends to shareholders.
 Dividends provide a steady income stream to investors and can make the stock more appealing.
 However, not all companies with high EPS pay dividends.
 Some companies may choose to reinvest their profits to fuel growth and expansion.
-Investors should consider a company's dividend policy alongside its EPS to understand its approach to capital allocation.
+As an investor, you should consider a company's dividend policy alongside its EPS to understand its approach to capital allocation.

 The P/E ratio is a widely used valuation metric that compares a company's stock price to its earnings per share.
 The formula for the P/E ratio is